-Our Tallahassee Attorneys discuss Substance Abuse Issues and Child Custody
+Our Florida Attorneys discuss Substance Abuse Issues and Child Custody

 Often, questions regarding a parent’s use of alcohol or other substances comes up in family law proceedings.
 Pursuant to Florida Statue 61.13, the ability of a parent to keep their home free from substance abuse may be considered as part of the Courts determination in establishing or modifying a parenting plan or child custody order.
 Fla.
 Stat.
 61.13 (3)(q).
 However, in a highly contested child custody matter, it is not unusual to see a parent claiming the other is unfit due to their occasional happy hour with friends, or their regular consumption of “a couple beers” after returning from work.

 Further complicating things is the recent trend of decriminalization of marijuana in many states.
 While recreational use of marijuana is still illegal in Florida, some cities have passed ordinances that provide lesser penalties for possession of the drug in smaller quantities.
 Florida has also legalized medical marijuana usage for those that suffer from various terminal illnesses and or those that include chronic, malignant pain.

 In light of the above, what is it that Courts will or will not consider when it comes to the issue of substance abuse?
 Consistent with Florida’s “best interest of the child” standard, Courts are often going to look to how a parent’s consumption of alcohol and or use of other substances has affected the child, or if their behavior could be harmful to the child.
 Also, some substances inherently may be more of a threat to a child.
 Generally speaking, a parent that has a couple drinks after work is often going to be seen as not much of a threat of harm to a child without more details of past harm, while a parent that has pending violent offenses due to methamphetamine use is more likely to be considered dangerous to a child.